solyanahagos-cpu/hw1-solyana/final_version.md

 ---

 **What I changed myself:**
-I revised several sentences for clarity, added details about my role supporting USAID-funded programs, and simplified language that felt too general.
+I revised several sentences for clarity, added details about my role supporting DoS-funded programs, and simplified language that felt too general.

 **Why I changed it:**
 I wanted the final version to better reflect my real professional experience and sound more specific to program management work.